HTTP request smuggling

 If Smuggle Prob didn't manage to exploit HTTP Request Smuggling but identified it, or if manual request smuggling operations were started in the repeater tab:

-Use the turbo intruder -> right click on the request -> Extensions -> HTTP Request Smuggler -> Smuggle Attack (CL.TE or TE.CL, depending on what the manual operations or Smuggle Prob identified)
+Use the turbo intruder -> right click on the request -> Extensions -> HTTP Request Smuggler -> Smuggle Attack (

 In the screenshot below, a CL.TE Request Smuggling type was identified.
 Access to the admin panel is attempted.
 The prefix was changed.
 The prefix will be the "smuggle" part of the request.